The Safest and Most Dangerous Places in Prince George County, VA: Crime Maps and Statistics

 USA: $464

-The Cost of Crime per resident in Prince George County is $415 per year, which is $49 less than the national average and $16 less than Virginia's state average.
-Below we compare counties similar to Prince George County:
+The overall cost of crime per resident in Prince George County is $415 per year, which is $49 less than the national average and $16 less than Virginia's state average.
+The comparison below uses counties similar to Prince George County:

 • In Portsmouth City, VA, crime costs $867 per person, which is $452 more than in Prince George County.